MarcoMorawec/startuphackme/README.md

 - make lesson link being active based on time from sign-up - done
 - re-direct user to lesson detail page after sign-up/sign-in - done
 - em dash (extended dash for twitter) - done

-- add lesson discription to DB and show in lesson detail page below lesson main headline, add to new&edit forms as well
+- add lesson discription to DB and show in lesson detail page below lesson main headline, add to new&edit forms as well - Done

-- check image upload function so it resizes correctly
+- check image upload function so it resizes correctly - might be a span issue, double checking
 - Make the CMS easier to user (place form fields where they will show up on the page)
 - Install Google Analytics - exclude internal traffic via cookie